hyperdonutloop/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a) The running time would be 0(n) because the while loop runs an 'n' number of times.

-b) There are too loops going here. 'n' is having to be calculated twice, so the time doubles?
+b) There are two loops going here. 'n' is having to be calculated twice, so the time doubles?
 If n is doubling the time to perform doubles.
 So it would be 0(n log(n))

 c) this would be O(n) because it is running ONE time for EACH value of bunnies.